ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 Tuples and sets are generally used when you want to store a collection of items that should not be modified, while lists are used when you need to store a collection of items that you want to be able to modify.

-## 20- What are pickling and unpickling in python?
+## 20- What are pickling and unpickling in Python?

 In Python, "pickling" refers to the process of converting an object hierarchy (e.g., a list, dictionary, or a user-defined object) into a byte stream, and "unpickling" refers to the process of reconstructing the object hierarchy from the byte stream.